jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 Note the location of this library, `lib/` is another directory is commonly added to [`JSONNET_PATH`](#jsonnet_path) as to where libraries can `import` dependencies from.

-### Development

-It often happens that a vendored library is developed alongside the environment that is using it.
-However `jb install` will reset the contents of edits in `vendor/`, so that is not an ideal location to develop a library.

-TODO: several options here, not sure which is most useful

-- Simply edit in `vendor/`, copy over the contents to the local path, risk of `jb install` removing the changes.
-- Git clone/checkout/submodule in `vendor/`, same risk of `jb install` removing the changes.
-- Change jsonnetfile.json to use file://path/to/local/library
-- Depend on import order and symlink/develop in `lib/`, taking precedence over `vendor/`.

-> Idea: perhaps jsonnet-bundler could benefit from an --editable feature like `pip`.